 The Summer Cool Down Series Part 2

 We’ll be covering a few of these points and their locations today.
-These points are incredibly easy to locate and can be acupressured at home on those extra hot days.
+These points are incredibly easy to locate and can be done at home on those extra hot days.

-Read the blog post below or watch our corresponding video of Vanessa M. Ho L.Ac of Healing with Zen.
+Continue scrolling to read more or watch our corresponding video of Vanessa M. Ho, L.Ac of Healing with Zen!

 Photo Credit: Notodo

 LI11- This point is located on the outer end of the elbow crease.
 This point is particularly great at clearing skin rashes and fever.
 This is also one of the points used when a patient exhibits signs of a heat stroke.